Art in Nazi Germany: Music

 Music by non-German composers was tolerated if it was classically inspired, tonal, and not by a composer of Jewish origin or having ties to ideologies hostile to the Nazi regime.
 The Nazis recognized Franz Liszt for having German origin and fabricated a genealogy that purported that Frédéric Chopin was German.
 The Nazi Governor-General of occupied Poland even had a "Chopin Museum" built in Kraków.
-Music of the Russian Peter Tchaikovsky could be performed in Nazi Germany even after Operation Barbarossa.
+The music of the Russian Peter Tchaikovsky could be performed in Nazi Germany even after Operation Barbarossa.
 Operas by Gioacchino Rossini, Giuseppe Verdi and Giacomo Puccini got frequent play.
-The most-performed modern non-German composers prior to the outbreak of war were Claude Debussy, Maurice Ravel, Jean Sibelius and Igor Stravinsky.
+The most-performed modern non-German composers before the outbreak of war were Claude Debussy, Maurice Ravel, Jean Sibelius and Igor Stravinsky.
 After the outbreak of war, the music of German allies became more often performed, including the Hungarian Béla Bartók, the Italian Ottorino Respighi and the Finn Jean Sibelius.
-Composers of enemy nations (such as Debussy, Ravel and Stravinsky) were largely banned and almost never performed – although there were some exceptions.
+Composers from enemy nations (such as Debussy, Ravel, and Stravinsky) were largely banned and rarely performed – although there were some exceptions.

 There has been controversy over the use of certain composers' music by the Nazi regime, and whether that implicates the composer as implicitly Nazi.
 Composers such as Richard Strauss, who served as the first director of the Propaganda Ministry's music division, and Carl Orff have been subject to extreme criticism and heated defense.
 Jews were quickly prohibited from performing or conducting classical music in Germany.
 Such conductors as Otto Klemperer, Bruno Walter, Ignatz Waghalter, Josef Krips, and Kurt Sanderling fled Germany.
 Upon the Nazi seizure of Czechoslovakia, the conductor Karel Ančerl was blacklisted as a Jew and was sent in turn to Theresienstadt and Auschwitz.

 Musicologists of Nazi Germany

-As the Nazi regime accrued power in 1933, musicologists were directed to rewrite the history of German music in order to accommodate Nazi mythology and ideology.
-Richard Wagner and Hans Pfitzner were now seen as composers who conceptualized a united order (Volksgemeinschaft) where music was an index of the German community.
+As the Nazi regime accrued power in 1933, musicologists were directed to rewrite the history of German music to accommodate Nazi mythology and ideology.
+Richard Wagner and Hans Pfitzner were now seen as composers who envisioned a unified order (Volksgemeinschaft) in which music served as an index of the German community.
 In a time of disintegration, Wagner and Pfitzner wanted to revitalize the country through music.
-In a book written about Hans Pfitzner and Wagner, published in Regensburg in 1939 followed not only the birth of contemporary musical parties, but also of political parties in Germany.
-The Wagner-Pfitzner stance contrasted ideas of other notable artists, such as Arnold Schoenberg and Theodor W. Adorno, who wanted music to be autonomous from politics, Nazi control and application.
+In a book about Hans Pfitzner and Wagner, published in Regensburg in 1939, the author not only followed the birth of contemporary musical parties but also that of political parties in Germany.
+The Wagner-Pfitzner stance contrasted ideas of other notable artists, such as Arnold Schoenberg and Theodor W. Adorno, who wanted music to be autonomous from politics, Nazi control, and application.
 Although Wagner and Pfitzner predated Nazism, their sentiments and thoughts, Wagner's Gesamtkunstwerk, were appropriated by Hitler and his propagandists—notably Joseph Goebbels.
-According to Michael Meyer, "The very emphasis on rootedness and on tradition music underscored Nazi understanding of itself in a dialectic terms: old gods were mobilized against the false values of the immediate past to offer legitimacy to the epiphany of Adolf Hitler and the music representation of his realm."
+According to Michael Meyer, "The very emphasis on rootedness and on traditional music underscored Nazi understanding of itself in dialectical terms: old gods were mobilized against the false values of the immediate past to offer legitimacy to the epiphany of Adolf Hitler and the musical representation of his realm."